 In the Chene neighborhood, carpooling is still a popular way to get to and from work.
 NeighborhoodScout's analysis reveals that 32.4% of commuters carpool here, which is more than in 99.2% of all U.S. neighborhoods.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Chene neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Chene neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 63.0% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 97.0% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 Vacant homes and apartments are a significant characteristic of this neighborhood.
 In fact, with 35.0% of the residential real estate vacant, the Chene neighborhood claims the distinction of having a higher vacancy rate than 96.4% of the neighborhoods in America.
 This can either be because much of the property is seasonally occupied, like in many vacation areas, or that much of the real estate is more permanently abandoned.